-The One-Page Personal Plan is a simple tool for structuring aspirations, activities and actions for your successful future.
-I prefer to use this tool to start of a quarterly planning session with an executive team.
+The One Page Personal Plan (OPPP) is a simple tool for structuring aspirations, activities and actions for your successful future.
+It's an instrument I occasionally use at the start of a quarterly planning session with an executive team.
 Taking 30 minutes to share each team members OPPP helps team members find shared interests and life goals, ultimately it helps build trust.

 True wealth is tied to the relationships we create in our families, our communities and with our friends.
 Starting at the top, in the 10 - 25 Year box, list out the groups you wish to have relationships with.
 There is a strong correlation between happiness and the number of groups that you are active in.

 In the 1 Year box, look at the groups and think about who within these groups do you want to focus your next 12 months or 90 days with.
 Examples could be a friend that needs assistance, or an employee in need of mentorship.

 In the final two boxes, what are some relationships you want to start building and what are some relationships that need to end.
 Your energy is critical and if a relationship is depleting then it should be intentionally ended.

 Example - Foster deeper relationships within my local community organizations and volunteering groups.

 Reflective Question - Who could benefit from your support, mentorship, or companionship over the next year?

 Best Practice - Regularly assess your relationships, not just in terms of quantity, but also quality.
 Prioritize relationships that offer mutual growth and enrichment and consider distancing from those that consistently drain your energy.